Robert Kubica made his return to Formula One in 2019. His first taste of an F1 car was when he signed with Renault as a test driver.

 A year later, he moved to Sauber in the capacity of a test driver, yet again.
 2007 was his first full-time season, and he proved to be a decent driver.

 However, he suffered a horrific crash at the Canadian Grand Prix that effectively shelved him for the United States Grand Prix.

 Incidentally, it also introduced the Formula One world to Sebastian Vettel.
 H. His return to France saw a new and improved man.
 He stayed with Sauber until 2009, subsequently he moved to Renault for a year.

-Sadly, a rally accident in early 2011 put paid to his F1 hopes for a painfully long time.
-But life has given him a second chance with a seat at Williams in 2019.
+Sadly, a rally accident in early 2011 put a damper on his Formula 1 hopes and dreams for a painfully long time.
+But life gave him a second chance with a seat at Williams in 2019.

 Prior to his Formula One debut, he won the 2005 Formula Renault 3.5 series.
 In his F1 tenure, he had a career-high ranking of 4th in 2008.